 - Assistant U.S. Attorney, U.S. Attorney's Office for the District of Columbia, Criminal and Civil Divisions (1994-2005)

 - Litigation associate, large Washington, DC law firm (1990-1994)

 - American Bar Association, Criminal Justice Section, White Collar Crime Committee

-- Assistant United States Attorneys’ Association for the District of Columbia
+- Board Member and Officer, Assistant United States Attorneys’ Association for the District of Columbia